Once the student has passed the course, he/she will have achieved the following learning outcomes:

 Teaching and working methods

-The course is organized as a combination of lectures, practical exercises, self-study and supervision.
+The course is organized as a combination of lectures, practical exercises, regular submissions, self-study and supervision.

 attendance at laboratory teaching in accordance with the teaching plan